oceanprotocol/docs/user-guides/how-to-df-estimate-apy.md

 ### Estimating Active APY

-Active Rewards are a bit more complicated and we currently do not provide a model/sim for estimating Active APY.
-This is also dependent on a lot of different variables and is unlikely for the user to get a practical result.
+Active Rewards are a bit more complicated and depend on many factors that are currently hard to predict accurately.
+It is unlikely for the user to get a practical result, which is why we don't offer a tool to estimate Active APY right now.

 You can easily expand the spreadsheet above to support basic, naive calculations for Active Rewards such as defining a constant percent yield per week.